Westchester/Veterans station

 Westchester/Veterans station is an at-grade light rail station on the K Line of the Los Angeles Metro Rail system.
 It is located alongside Florence Avenue near its intersection of Hindry Avenue, located in the Westchester neighborhood of Los Angeles, but across the street from the city of Inglewood.
+The station served as the temporary southern terminus of the K Line until through-routing with the C Line commenced on June 6, 2025, upon the opening of the LAX/Metro Transit Center.

 The station opened on October 7, 2022.
-Metro held a ceremonial ribbon cutting ceremony for the station on September 17, 2022.
+Metro held a ceremonial ribbon cutting for the station on September 17, 2022.

-The station serves as the initial southern terminus of the line until through-routing with the C Line commences.

 The station incorporates artwork by the artist Geoff McFetridge.
 Hindry station was funded and fully incorporated into the project in May 2013 after significant community support.